 Why Mayo Clinic?
 Mayo Clinic provides the highest quality patient care by placing the needs of the patient first.
 We are the largest integrated, not-for-profit medical group practice in the world with approximately 60,000 employees working in a unique environment that brings together the best in patient care, groundbreaking research and innovative medical education.
-We offer a highly competitive compensation package, which includes exceptional benefits, and have been recognized by FORTUNE magazine as one of the top 100 "Best Companies to Work For".
+We offer a highly competitive compensation package, which includes exceptional benefits.

 Mayo Clinic is an equal opportunity educator and employer (including veterans and persons with disabilities).

 Welcome to a Life-Changing Experience

 If you want to know what it's really like at Mayo Clinic, just ask.
 You'll find that our pride – in where we work, and in what we do – is a common trait.
 You will also find a lot of inspiring stories about lives changed for the better.